Western Avenue station (Milwaukee District)

-Western Avenue is the name of a railroad station owned by Metra, located in the West Town community area of Chicago, Illinois near Western Avenue.
+Western Avenue is a railroad station owned by Metra, located in the West Town community area of Chicago, Illinois near Western Avenue.
 The station is 2.9 mi away from Union Station, the inbound terminus of the line.

 Western Avenue station serves the Milwaukee District West Line, North Central Service, and Milwaukee District North Line, and is the last inbound stop for these three lines before the terminus at Union Station.
-Although it is not a station stop, Amtrak Hiawatha Service trains and the Empire Builder also pass through here.
+Although it is not a station stop, Amtrak's Hiawatha, Borealis, and the Empire Builder also pass through here.
 The station was previously used by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
-Located near the station are the California Coach Yard, and the Western Avenue Rail Yard, the latter of which host to Metra's final EMD F40Cs.
+Located near the station are the California Coach Yard, and the Western Avenue Rail Yard, the latter of which host to Metra's remaining EMD F40Cs.
 Just southeast of the station platforms is a diamond where the Milwaukee Road Metra routes cross the tracks of the Union Pacific West Line to Ogilvie Transportation Center, then turn to run parallel to them.
 This goes on for about a mile before they split, as the West Line tracks continue to Ogilvie.
 The junction is controlled by the nearby A-2 tower.

+Service

 As of 2018, Western Avenue is the 61st busiest of Metra's 236 non-downtown stations, with an average of 836 weekday boardings.

 Western Avenue is served by a total of 117 Metra trains on weekdays, by 44 trains on Saturdays, and by 36 trains on Sundays and holidays.
 This includes all inbound trains from the three lines, as well as all outbound trains save for one outbound Milwaukee District North Line train on weekdays.